LeeHengYu/quant-longshort/README.md

 - Making the code OO to handle global variables (by making them instance variables, optional)
 - Broadcasting summary
 - Line API connection and callback code (a separate file that wouldn't be pushed to github)
-- Line messages formatting (optional)
+- Line messages formatting.
+See [Flex messages](https://developers.line.biz/en/docs/messaging-api/flex-message-elements/) for more. (optional)